 One of the essential job interview tips is to exercise caution when asking about turn-over or corporate culture.
 It is perfectly reasonable to address these issues in a broad stroke.
 However, employers can grow defensive if you try to ask too directly about why the position is open or how long most people stay with the company.
 You’ll want to try to get a feel for the room and skirt around these potentially difficult questions.
 If you get the sense that the employer may not be comfortable talking about it.

 A better way to approach the topic may be to ask what challenges you might be able to help the company overcome.
 By placing yourself in a proactive role and envisioning yourself already working the job; you can make it clear that you’re asking about the company’s health from a place of genuine concern.

 When to Leave the List at Home

 Many job interview tips, including those in this guide, are focused on preparation and planning.
 However, you’ll want to exercise your best judgment in applying caution and restraint to your interviewing technique.
-Asking too many questions or coming on too strong can be a turn-off, especially if you seem over-eager or less willing to talk about your own experience, accomplishments and goals with the position.
+Asking too many questions or coming on too strong can be a turn-off, especially if you seem over-eager or less willing to talk about your own experiences, and goals with the position.

-These interview tips are just the surface of a very big iceberg when it comes to the job search.
+These job interview tips are just the surface of a very big iceberg when it comes to the job search.
 If you’re trying to land an important position, interview coaching can help.
 One-on-one interview coaching offers many more opportunities than any list of general tips can provide, and it will help you to uncover your individual strengths and interviewing style.
 A coach can help give you the edge over the competition and help you land the position and pay that you deserve.